-From inception of the grant award to March 31, 2024, we have received the full amount of approximately \$2.5 million in reimbursements from NIDA/NIH.
-For the three months ended March 31, 2024, we incurred \$16,000 in qualifying research and development, or R&D, expenditures under the NIDA/NIH grant, which has been recorded as a reduction in R&D expense.
-The NIDA/NIH grant for ORCA-V1 was fully utilized in the first quarter of 2024 and we do not expect to receive any further reimbursements from this grant.
+The NIDA/NIH grant for ORCA-V1 was fully utilized as of the first quarter of 2024 and we have received the full amount of approximately \$2.5 million in reimbursements from NIDA/NIH.
+We do not expect to receive any further reimbursements from this grant.
+For the six months ended June 30, 2024, we incurred \$16,000 in qualifying research and development, or R&D, expenditures, all of which were incurred in the first quarter of 2024, under the NIDA/NIH grant, which has been recorded as a reduction in R&D expense.

 The grant award covered approximately half of the total ORCA-V1 clinical study costs.
-The Primary Investigators for the grant are our Chief Medical Officer, Dr. Cindy Jacobs, and Dr. Nancy Rigotti, Professor of Medicine at Harvard Medical School and Director, Tobacco Research and Treatment Center, Massachusetts General Hospital.
+The Primary Investigators for the grant were our Chief Medical Officer, Dr. Cindy Jacobs, and Dr. Nancy Rigotti, Professor of Medicine at Harvard Medical School and Director, Tobacco Research and Treatment Center, Massachusetts General Hospital.